Home > Going home from the neonatal unit > Preparing to go home > Feeding your baby when you go home from the neonatal unit

-When you get home from the neonatal unit, you may have questions about how to support your baby’s feeding and make sure that feeding is a positive and nurturing experience.
-The unit staff will give you support to prepare you for feeding your baby when you go home and will be happy to answer any questions you have.
-No question is too small and it is always important to ask if you need more support.
+When you get home from the neonatal unit, you may have questions about how to support your baby’s feeding and make sure that it is a positive and nurturing experience.
+The unit staff will help you to prepare for feeding your baby when you go home and will be happy to answer any questions you have.
+No question is too small, and it is always important to ask if you need more assistance.

 You can be sure that your baby is feeding well if they: